A Denali National Park Itinerary for Two Full Days

 Continue along the bridge ahead of you to a swinging suspension bridge.
 This was one of our favorite spots in the park.

-A woman crosses a swinging bridge on a Denali National Park itinerary.
+A woman crosses a swinging bridge in Denali National Park.

 If that plan seems like too little or too much, I have a rundown of more trails at the Denali Visitor Center with mileage listed roundtrip: